 Metal roofs offer a ton of advantages over the traditional asphalt shingles.
 They are durable, lightweight, and when they are properly installed, they can last as much as three times longer than shingle based roofs.
+Some metal roof styles can provide the benefits of a metal roof while keeping the looking of a traditional roof.

 They are also more energy-efficient.
 In sunny climates, they absorb a lot of the extra heat, so you’re AC won’t have to work as hard to keep things cool inside.
 They can better withstand wind, fire, and heavy snowfall than traditional shingle roofs.